LiavCohn/ABC-Game/README.md

 # ABC-Game
-Contains 2 games the meant to teach small children the ABC!
+Contains 2 games the allows small children to practice on the ABC

 First game , the easy one, place all the letters in their correct order.
 In the second game the player need to find all the pairs in the board - match the small letter to the big one.